filippolmt/m5stack-atom-switchbot-lock-pro/README.md

 ✓ Button configured on GPIO39

 ==================================================
 System ready!
-Press the button to toggle the lock.
+Press the button to unlock the door.
 ==================================================

 >>> Button pressed! <<<